millenomi/cumin/Readme.markdown

 * Objects returned by CuAlloc() and CuRetain() MUST be balanced by a CuRelease() or CuReleaseLater().

-* Objects returned by ANY OTHER FUNCTION must NOT be released, and is only valid until this function returns (and can be returned), or until a release pool is popped via CuReleasePoolPop().
+* Objects returned by ANY OTHER FUNCTION must NOT be released, and are only valid until this function returns (and can be returned), or until a release pool is popped via CuReleasePoolPop().
+To keep such an object around past these boundaries, you must retain it with a CuRetain() call.

 Please note that unlike Core Foundation, 'Create' and 'Copy' do not have a particular meaning.
 Additionally, unlike Objective-C, 'new' has no particular meaning.
 If a function with that word in its name returns an object, it must be retained to be kept past this function.